microsoft/vscode-docs/docs/editor/testing.md

 ## Test coverage

 Test coverage is a measure of how much of your code is covered by your tests.
 It helps you identify areas of your code that are not being tested.
-VS Code provides built-in support for running tests with coverage and viewing the coverage results.
+VS Code supports running tests with coverage and viewing the coverage results if the corresponding testing extension support test coverage.

 Similar to running and debugging tests, you can run tests with coverage by using the actions in the Test Explorer view, editor gutter, or commands in the Command Palette (`kb(workbench.action.showCommands)`).